 - Items containing variations of the word 'jet' like 'jetpack' or 'Jetson' and containing variations of the word 'propulsion' like 'propulsions'

-But items containing words 'propel' or 'propellant' or 'propulsive' will not appear because they don't start with 'propulsion'.
+But items containing the words 'propel' or 'propellant' or 'propulsive' will not appear because they don't start with 'propulsion'.

-Note: Both these words, separately or together should exist in the same ticket or article for it to show up in the search results.
+Note: Both these words, separately or together should exist in the same ticket conversation or article for it to show up in the search results.

 When you search for a phrase, by default, you will see the exact match results first and the partial matches will follow.
-However, you can eliminate partial matches in your search results by searching for exact phrases by enclosing the search terms within double quotes.
+However, you can eliminate partial matches in your search results by searching for exact phrases by enclosing the search terms within double-quotes.

 In the screenshot below you can see the difference between an exact search and a partial search.